buddhist-uni/buddhist-uni.github.io/_content/canon/sn5.md

 ---

 > One to whom it might occur,
-’I’m a woman’ or ’I’m a man’
+‘I'm a woman’ or ‘I'm a man’
-Or ’I’m anything at all’--
+Or ‘I'm anything at all’--
 Is fit for Māra to address.